Irritator: Taphonomy

-Controversy
+Controversies and restitution dispute

 Following the publication of the reappraisal study in May 2023, the fact that the Brazilian holotype specimen was kept in a German collection attracted criticism.
 The authors had included an "Ethics Statement" which acknowledged recent debates surrounding the ethical and legal concerns regarding research on Brazilian fossils.
 According to the authors, however, the fossils had been exported from Brazil before legislation requiring permits for the export of specimens entered into force.
 Accordingly, they claimed the holotype specimen to be the property of the German Bundesland of Baden-Württemberg, with a clarification of its legal status lying neither within the authors' power nor within that of the local curator.

-Brazilian paleontologists disputed this claim and called for the return of the fossil to Brazil.
-They also formulated this demand in an open letter to Petra Olschowksi, State Minister of Science and Art of Baden-Württemberg; two authors of the criticised study were among the signatories.
-A legal analysis of the potential restitution of the holotype specimen of Irritator challengeri in the International Journal of Cultural Property concludes that the Brazilian state is the legal owner of the fossil and that the State Museum of Natural History most likely did not acquire good title to it in good faith.
+Brazilian paleontologists and legal specialists disputed this claim and called for the return of the fossil to Brazil, inter alia in an open letter to Petra Olschowski, State Minister of Science and Art of Baden-Württemberg; two authors of the criticised study were among the signatories.
+A legal analysis of potential restitution of the holotype of Irritator challengeri concluded that the Brazilian state is the legal owner of the fossil and that the State Museum of Natural History most likely did not acquire good title to it in good faith.
 A civil action of restitution under Article 985 of the German Civil Code is, however, precluded due to a statute of limitations of 30 years.

+In April 2025, the Brazilian think tank Rede Patrimônio em Pauta (Heritage in Focus Network) published an online petition demanding the return of the Irritator to its region of origin and has gathered over 34,600 signatures.
+In April 2026, the Ministry of Foreign Affairs of Brazil and the German Press Office shared the Joint Declaration signed during the 3rd German-Brazilian Intergovernmental Consultations, which stated that "both governments welcome the willingness of the State of Baden-Württemberg and the State Museum of Natural History in Stuttgart to hand over the Irritator challengeri fossil to Brazil".
+No timeframe has been announced for the return; according to Lars Krogmann (director of the State Museum of Natural History Stuttgart), this was to be determined in coordination with the competent Brazilian authorities during the following months.

+The decision was received favourably by Brazilian and international experts.
+However, the wording of the Joint Declaration announcing the return of the fossil and inconsistencies across versions attracted some criticism.
+The English version states that the holotype will be "hand[ed] over," whereas the Portuguese version uses the expression "retornar" (English: (to) return); the German version, finally, announces a transfer ("übergegen") in the context of scientific cooperation ("im Kontext wissenschaftlicher Zusammenarbeit").
+This has been criticised as a missed opportunity to acknowledge the illicit provenance of the fossil, and as an attempt to distort the meaning of what, factually, is a return and suppress its legal, ethical, and decolonial implications along a North-South relationship of power.